BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 Those rules can easily been expressed using  SPARQL INSERT statements.

-    INSERT {?c a :painter}
+    INSERT {?p a :painter}
     WHERE {
-      ?a a/rdfs:label "painting" ;
+      ?a a :painting ;
-         :artist ?c .
+         :artist ?p .
     }

-    INSERT {?c a :painter}
+    INSERT {?p a :painter}
     WHERE {
-      ?a a/rdfs:label "drawing" ;
+      ?a a :drawing ;
-         :artist ?c .
+         :artist ?p .
     }

-    INSERT {?c a :sculptor}
+    INSERT {?p a :sculptor}
     WHERE {
-      ?a a/rdfs:label "sculpture" ;
+      ?a a :sculpture ;
-         :artist ?c .
+         :artist ?p .
     }

 SPARQL INSERT statements allow providing RDF triples after the `INSERT` keyword, containing SPARQL variables that are matched according to the conditions specified in the `WHERE` part.
 The `WHERE` part can contain everything that can be specified in SPARQL queries.
-In the example above, it is assumed that the Art knowledge graph contains the Wikidata type information, e.g., `wd:Q3305213` (painting), `wd:Q93184` (drawing) or `wd:Q860861` (sculpture) for artworks.
-The `WHERE` conditions are straight forward, using  path expressions.
+In the example above, it is assumed that the Art knowledge graph contains type information, e.g., `:painting` ( `wd:Q3305213`) , `:drawing` ( `wd:Q93184`)  or `:sculpture` (`wd:Q860861`)  for artworks, as well as `:artist` information for each artwork.
+The `WHERE` conditions are straight forward.

 When experimenting with SPARQL INSERT statements in the Fuseki web app,  make sure that the SPARQL endpoint is set to `update`.
 See Fig. 3.16.